 Unfortunately, Anonymous VPN is only compatible with Windows, macOS, Android, and select routers.
 At the moment, the VPN doesn’t have an app for iOS and isn’t compatible with Linux.
 It also doesn’t support many other devices such as Kodi, Roku, Apple TV, and Smart TVs.
 This limited compatibility is unfair considering the VPN’s hefty price tag.

-The VPN has a different app for Mac but it works in a similar way as the Windows desktop app.
+The VPN has a different app for Mac but it works in a similar way as the Windows app.
 There’s also an app available on the Apple App Store designed for iPads, but its poor reviews and 2-star rating are worrying.

 The VPN doesn’t have an app available for iOS users.
 However, users can create a workaround on the OpenVPN app to use the VPN on their iOS devices.
 More details on how to go about this have been provided on the site’s knowledge base.